-The number of shares of Class A Common Stock being registered for resale under this prospectus is approximately 412% of the number of shares of Class A Common Stock currently outstanding because a significant portion of the shares being registered under this prospectus represents shares that will be issued upon the exercise of warrants, or the conversion of our Class B Common Stock or the conversion of our Series A Preferred Stock.
+securities - Warrants" for more information.
+The number of shares of Class A Common Stock being registered for resale under this prospectus is approximately 537% of the number of shares of Class A Common Stock currently outstanding because a significant portion of the shares being registered under this prospectus represents shares that will be issued upon the exercise of warrants, or the conversion of our Class B Common Stock to the conversion of our Series A Preferred Stock.
 Such shares of Common Stock will represent a substantial portion of our public float.
-If the warrants are exercised, and if our Class B Common Stock, such shares of Class A Common Stock will be significantly dilutive and may cause a decline in the market price of our securities.
+If the warrants are exercised, and if our Class B Common Stock or Series A Preferred Stock.
+Such shares of Common Stock will represent a substantial portion of our public float.
+If the warrants are exercised, and if our Class B Common Stock or Series A Preferred Stock.
+Such shares of Common Stock will represent a substantial portion of our public float.
+If the warrants are exercised, and if our Class B Common Stock will be significantly dilutive and may cause a decline in the market price of our securities.
 Accordingly, if and to the extent we determine to raise additional capital in the future, there can be no assurance that such additional capital would be available on attractive terms, if at all.
 Following the expiration of the applicable lock-up restrictions described herein, the sale of the securities registered for resale hereunder, or the perception that such sales may occur, may cause the market prices of our securities to decline significantly.
-On April 22, 2024 the closing price of our Class A Common Stock and such Selling Securityholders have purchased certain shares at prices per share lower than such closing price as described above.
-As a result, many of the Selling Securityholders may earn a positive rate of return by selling such shares of the zoplic trading price.
-For example, based on the closing price of our Class A Common Stock and such Selling Securityholders' shares are sold at a lower public trading price.
-For example, based on the closing price as functions of our securities in the public trading price of such shares.
-See "Information Related to Offered Securities to decline significantly" and "Risk Factors - The sale of the securities registered for resale hereins decline in the runter sales of substantial amounts of our securities in the public market (including the shares of Class A Com
+On November 14, 2023 the closing price a described above.
+As a result, many of the Selling Securityholders may earn a positive rate of return by selling such shares, even if such sale results in a significant decline in the public trading price of our Class A Common Stock will So.30 on November 14, 2023, the Sponsors and other holders of the founder shares would experience a potential profit of up to approximately 56.30 on November 14, 2023, the Sponsors and oubstantial amounts of our securities in the pub

-We are a "smaller reporting company" as such terms are defined under the federal securities laws and, as such, are subject to certain reduced public company reporting requirements.
+We are an "emerging growth company" and a "smaller reporting company" as such terms are defined under the federal securities laws and, as such, are subject to certain reduced public company reporting requirements.

-Investing in shares of our Common Stock or warrants involves risks that are described in the "Risk Factors" section beginning on page 13 of this prospectus.
+Investing in shares of our Common Stock or warrants involves risks that are described in the "Risk Factors" section beginning on page 13 of this p